 Who says soup isn’t a summer food?
-There’s so much fantastic summer produce that lends itself so well to soup – we’ve actually been making a batch almost every week!
-Last week, we tried out a vegetable lentil soup with tons of seasonal produce – zucchini, yellow squash, purple potatoes, carrots, onions, garlic, kale (and more ingredients I’m currently forgetting – and it was such a great, easy way to empty the fridge and get in a few extra servings of vegetables.
+There’s so much fantastic summer produce that lends itself so well to soup.
+We’ve been making a batch almost every week!
+Last week, we tried out a vegetable lentil soup with tons of seasonal produce – zucchini, yellow squash, purple potatoes, carrots, onions, garlic, kale, and more ingredients I’m currently forgetting.
+It was such a great, easy way to empty the fridge and get in a few extra servings of vegetables.
 This week, we’re bringing sunshine to your bowls with this bright roasted yellow tomato and bell pepper soup.
 It’s finished with a savory green herb oil that brings richness to this light soup.

-We got a little more creative with this recipe, adding in juicy, ripe yellow heirloom tomatoes, roasted yellow bell peppers, fresh herbs, and a beautiful herb oil to finish.
-There’s a touch of spice from Berbere – an Ethiopian spice mix – but it’s mostly just refreshing and light.
+For this Yellow Tomato Bell Pepper Soup, we used juicy, ripe yellow heirloom tomatoes, roasted yellow bell peppers, fresh herbs, and that beautiful herb oil to finish.
+There’s a touch of spice from Berbere – an Ethiopian spice mix – which complements the refreshing summer soup.

-If you can’t find yellow heirloom tomatoes, you can certainly use red or orange (same goes for the bell pepper, roasted red bell pepper would be delicious here.
+If you can’t find yellow heirloom tomatoes, you can certainly use red or orange.
+And the same goes for the bell pepper, roasted red bell pepper would be delicious here.
 Although the yellow variety tends to be a bit sweeter, especially than green bell pepper.
-When it comes to garnishes, we like a little texture with a pureed soup and we often use roasted chickpeas (store bought) for a quick, easy fix.
-The herb oil is delicious on its own (it makes a good dipping sauce for fresh bread)!
+When it comes to garnishes, we like adding a little texture to a pureed soup.
+We often use roasted chickpeas (store bought or homemade) for a quick, easy fix.
+The herb oil is delicious on its own.
+It makes a yummy dipping sauce for fresh bread!

 This refreshing summer soup gets its yellow hue from yellow heirloom tomatoes and bell peppers.